How It Works

 On February 1, 2019, all unpaid 2018 taxes become delinquent.
-Penalty and interest are added to the original base amount and continue to increase until taxes are paid.
+Penalty and interest are added to the levy balance amount and continue to increase until taxes are paid.
 By Law, the Tax Assessor-Collector cannot waive penalty and interest on delinquent taxes, adjust values, or ignore deadlines established in the Texas Property Tax Code.

 Various Payment Options: